 While après at Jackson Hole ultimately revolves around a few of Teton Village's legendary epicenters in particular, there are a handful of great options with their own type of scene come, oh, about 2:30 in the afternoon.
 If you're in it for the long haul, you'll probably find yourself at the famous Mangy Moose eventually, but we love to start off by relaxing with a snack or drink at these other Teton Village locales.

-Starting uphill to downhill—in case that makes après easier should you choose to link a few stops together—these are the spots we love:
+To make après easier, you may choose to link a few stops together—these are the spots we love:

-- Nick Wilson's Cowboy Cafe.
+- RPK3.
 Built into the Tram dock with a deck and picnic tables basically underneath the Tram's cables, this place is surrounded by skiing vibes.
-The positive energy from the Tram line coils around Nick Wilson's and inside you'll find a relaxed cafeteria style dining arrangement and full bar.
-Any good après afternoon will spill onto the porch, where locals and visitors alike will be sharing popular dishes like nachos and signature tempura style "portobello fries."
-In March, the Music Under the Tram Series makes Nick's the No. 1 place to be at 3 p.m.
+The positive energy from the Tram line coils around RPK3 and inside you'll find a relaxed dining arrangement centered around a large fireplace and full bar.
+Any good après afternoon will spill onto the porch, where locals and visitors alike will be sharing popular dishes like nachos and the RPK3 family recipe meatball.
+In March, the Music Under the Tram Series makes RPK3 the No. 1 place to be at 3 p.m.

 - The Bistro at the Alpenhof.
-Up the exterior wooden stairs of the Alpenhof you'll find a Swiss-alpine style bar and restaurant with a distinctly Bavarian beer selection and menu.
+Make your way up the exterior wooden stairs of the Alpenhof and you'll find a Swiss-alpine style bar and restaurant with a distinctly Bavarian beer selection and menu.
 A quieter place to grab a table—except when the live bands are keeping the beat—the Alpenhof is Jackson's only spot to order fondue.
 When the lifts stop turning, the Alpenhof bar area fills quickly with chatter and satisfied stories of the day's ski conquests.

 Bar Enoteca.
-A new small plate bar and après experience in Teton Village, located inside Hotel Terra next to the newly remodeled lobby with easy slopeside access directly from the Village Commons.
+A small plate bar and après experience in Teton Village, located inside Hotel Terra next to the lobby with easy slopeside access directly from the Village Commons.
 The vibrant atmosphere is perfect for weary skiers!

 Not Staying In Teton Village?